NPellet/lambda-wrappers/README.md

       required: false,
     },
   },
+  initFunction: init,
   useSentry: true,
   useOpentelemetry: true,
 };

-// Ran only once on a cold start.
-Use this method to cache data, initiate DB connection, etc... const init = async () => {
-  return {
-    resourceKey: "value",
-  };
-};

-export const handler = createEventBridgeHandler( async (request, init) => {
+export const handler = createEventBridgeHandler(async (request, init) => {
   // Data if of instance AwsApiGatewayRequest<T>, where T is the typed schema
   // Init has the form of the result of the init method

   // This will validate the event data against the yup schema
   // The lambda will fail if the schema is not respected const data = await request.getData();

   data.name; // Ok
   //data.inexistingProperty; // <== TS Error

   init.resourceKey;
   //init.otherResourceKey; // <== TS Error

   process.env.secretKeyInProcessEnv; // The injected secret
-  },
+}, configuration);
-  init,
-  configuration
-);

 export { configuration }; // Can be picked up by other tools, for example for OpenAPI or for CDK
 ```